itiligent/Guacamole-Installer/README.md

 2. Choose either a fresh local MySQL install or use a pre-existing remote MySQL instance.
 3. Pick an authentication extension: DUO, TOTP, LDAP/Active Directory, or none.
 4. Select optional console features: Quick Connect & History Recorded Storage UI integration.
-5. Decide on the Guacamole front end: Nginx reverse proxy (http or https) or keep the native Guacamole interface
+5. Decide on the Guacamole front end: Nginx reverse proxy (http or https) or keep the native Guacamole interface on port 8080
     - If you opt to install Nginx with self signed TLS:
       - New server and client browser certificates are saved to `$HOME/guac-setup/tls-certs/[date-time]`
       - Pay attention to on-screen instructions for client certificate import (no more pesky browser warnings).